Before You Go

 LAUNDRY

-Laundry service along the trail is only available at Salkantay Lodge, where we spend the first two nights.
-The price is based on the weight of the items being washed.
+Laundry service along the trail is available at each lodge.
+The price is based on the weight of the items being washed and is approximately US$20 for 2 kg laundry bag (subject to change).

 ELECTRICITY